 Supporting a dome in diverse soil conditions

-With dome construction, a ring beam is added at ground level to form the foundation for the dome’s concrete and rebar.
-This ring beam provides exceptional rigidity that supports the load uniformly, even over irregular subsurface conditions, and provides high tolerance for settlement.
+With dome construction, a ring-beam foundation or pile cap is added at ground level to form the foundation for the dome’s concrete and rebar.
 At this point, all construction materials and equipment are moved inside the ring, allowing construction to continue monsoon or heat wave notwithstanding.
-Tunnels too are formed as needed for the material-handling processes of the dome.
+Tunnels too are constructed as needed for the material-handling processes of the dome.

 Tunnels for reclaim